thgmys/SWENG-GithubAPI/README.md

 pip install -r req.txt
 ```

-Navigate to the root folder of the project and from there you can run any of the following.
+These are the commands to run the project

 ```
 python toJSON.py